AMAP Interdisciplinary Methods Certificate

 - Campus: Purdue West Lafayette (PWL)

-- Major: Advanced Methodologies in the Behavioral, Social, and Health Sciences
+- Major: Advanced Methods in the Behavioral, Health, and Social Sciences

 Credits earned toward a certificate will be included in the computation of the overall GPA posted on the transcript.
 The certificate, itself, will be printed by the Office of the Registrar at the West Lafayette campus.